 - 1 teaspoon cumin.

-- 2 Tablespoons extra version olive oil.
+- 2 Tablespoons extra virgin olive oil.
+Note3

 - Salt to taste.

-Soak chickpeas overnight in cold water.
+- Soak chickpeas overnight in cold water with baking soda.

-Add garlic, cumin, salt, and mix.
+- Add garlic, cumin, salt, and mix.

-Taste to adjust salt.
+- Taste to adjust salt.

-Serve drizzled with 2 Tablespoons olive oil.**
+- Serve drizzled with 2 Tablespoons olive oil.